mobilecoinfoundation/mcips/text/0001-dynamic-fees-v1.md

 # Prior art
 [prior-art]: #prior-art

 Unfortunately, due to the limited scope of this PR, prior art is going to be difficult to discuss.
 There is obviously a much larger conversation to be had about Etherium gas, Bitcoin transaction fees, etc., and how MobileCoin fees differ from them, but that honestly belongs in a future RFC.
-This is about doing the minimum viable to get us to a baseline fees, without compromising our ability to respond to denial of service attacks.
+This is about doing the minimum viable to get us to a baseline fee-adjustment strategy, without compromising our ability to respond to denial of service attacks.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions